"You don’t have to get it perfect. You just have to get it going." - Marie Forleo

 -

-I’m curious about how your past experiences and relational patterns show up in the present, and I believe that understanding these deeper layers can open the door to real, lasting change
+I’m curious about how your past experiences & relational patterns show up in the present.
+Understanding these deeper layers can create meaningful insight and open the door to lasting change.

 -

-I look at the full picture.
-Your body, mind, environment, and relationships are all important here, because mental health does not exist in a vacuum, and healing is rarely one-size-fits-all.
+I look at the full picture, including your mind, body, environment, and relationships.
+Mental health doesn’t exist in a vacuum, and neither does healing.

 -